codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 **Before you begin**
-* If you have GitOps Runtimes, uninstall all the Runtimes
+* Make sure you have have no active Runtimes in your account

 **How to**